2KAbhishek/dots2k/README.md

 ## Conky

-"Conky_Sysinfo" goes into ~/.conky/ and start conky with "conky -c ~/.conky/Conky_Sysinfo".
+"Conky_Sysinfo" goes into ~/.conky/ and start with this.

+'''bash
+conky -c ~/.conky/Conky_Sysinfo
+'''

 You can also use Conky Manager.

 ## Tmux